tidyverse/dbplyr/tests/testthat/_snaps/verb-slice.md

     Argument `order_by` is missing, with no default.

-# slice_order errors when expected
+# slice_sample errors when expected

     Sampling with replacement is not supported on database backends

 ---

     Weighted resampling is not supported on database backends

+---

+    Sampling by `prop` is not supported on database backends

 # check_slice_size checks for common issues